ainulakif/website/README.md

 - useSearchParams build issues
   - ⚠ Entire page "/update-prompt" deopted into client-side rendering due to "useSearchParams()"

-- Implement Search
-  - Search by prompt
-  - Search by tag
-  - Search by username

-- Implement Click on tag

 - Implement View other profiles

   - Create new dynamic [id] folder in profile